Traditional Agency Internships

 Completed application forms are due:

-A list of potential internship sites can be found here.
-It should be noted that this list is not exhaustive and if you have other agenices in mind, the internship coordinator can work with you to set something up.
+If you are thinking about applying for an internship but are not sure what options are available or which agency would best fit your interests and career goals, check out our Internship and Career Development Resources page.
+A list of potential local internship sites can also be found here.
+It should be noted that this list is not exhaustive and if you have other agencies in mind, the internship coordinator can work with you to set something up.

 For More Information

-Questions regarding the School of Criminology and Criminal Justice's Internship program should be directed to Robert Meier, Ph.D.
-He can be reached via email at email@example.com or by phone at 402.689-4584.
+Take time to read through our Internship Handbook.
+Jot down any questions that come to mind as you read through it.
+Questions regarding the School of Criminology and Criminal Justice's Internship program should be directed to Kim Retzlaff.
+She can be reached via email at email@example.com